 As shown on the Trial Route table above, the 100-year event failed.
 If you click on the Trial Route radio button you’ll see exactly when and where it failed.
 Obviously we needed to increase the size of the Culvert so we increased the 12 to a 15-inch.
 Then clicked [Add/Update] and [Trial Route] again.
 The routing succeeded but the Q actual fell just short of our Target and it left a little more freeboard than we wanted.
 We want to make the most of our pond storage.

 We settled for an 18-inch.
 Yes, its Q Actual will exceed the target but that’s the point.
 We want the Culvert to be large enough to pass the 100-yr return period, not less.
-We’ll use secondary structures to control the 100-yr event.
+We’ll just use secondary structures to control the 100-yr event.
 (This is a typical scenario due to being limited to commercially available pipe sizes).
-If you can’t closely reach your target Q (rarely happens), go to the next size up.
+If you can’t closely reach your target Q (rarely happens), always go to the next size up.

-Added the Riser
+2. Added a Riser

 We knew we would be using a Riser as a container for the secondary devices, so we added it next.
 This also helps the visual.
 We added the data but did not attempt a Trial Route because nothing can escape the pond now.
 The inputs are as follows: